marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-ii-filter-the-process-chart-.md

 ## What are we trying to do here

-The goal of all of this is to make a few lead time charts, like the one in the old post:
+The goal of all of this is to make a few lead time charts, like the one in the [previous post](http://www.marcusoft.net/2019/01/kanbanstats-simplify-process-stats-get-started.html):

 - Lead times for all items we estimated to S
 - Lead times for all items we estimated to M